zchoate/infra/readme.md

 ### Terraform
 - Create servers and update inventory file

-    - TODO:
+### TODO:
 - [ ] Get inventory file to the appropriate location
+- [ ] CI/CD...probably actions for the Terraform, not sure for ansible...probably manual/cron for now